“Deception may give us what we want for the present,

 For the next forty years, the young couple had no idea where their daughter was, if she was safe, healthy or even alive.
 Over the years, they searched for her through adoption registries and reunion websites, but were unable to find her.

 For the same forty years–and only a few miles apart–the baby girl was raised to believe she was the biological child of the couple who adopted her.
 Until 2017, when an unexpected result on an Ancestry DNA test shattered their web of lies.

 PREGNANCY – 1976

 In spring 1976, a young woman named Hollie discovered that she was pregnant.
 At the time of the pregnancy, Hollie and her boyfriend, Rick, were teenagers in high school.
-Despite Hollie’s desire to raise her baby, later in the pregnancy her parents made the final decision that her baby would be placed for adoption, primarily due to their young ages.
+Despite Hollie’s desire to raise her baby, her parents made the final decision that her baby would be placed for adoption, primarily due to their young ages.
 However, the decision to place the baby for adoption was not made entirely of their own free will.

 Throughout the last months of the pregnancy, and immediately following delivery, the doctor caring for Hollie offered his advice–heavily slanted towards adoption–and pledged to help the family during their time of distress.